stanislaw/notes_on_software_engineering/README.md

-# Handbook for Software Work
+# Notes on Software Engineering

 This repository contains a collection of notes and lessons learned that I have gathered over time during my work as a software engineer.